 Commands: p, pick = use commit r, reword = use commit, but edit the commit message e, edit = use commit, but stop for amending s, squash = use commit, but meld into previous commit f, fixup = like "squash", but discard this commit's log message x, exec = run command (the rest of the line) using shell

 Modify each line with the according command, followed by the hash of the commit.
+You can also reorder commits by reordering lines.
 For example, if I wanted to squash my last 4 commits into the most recent commit for this PR:

 p 1fc6c95 Final commit message s 6b2481b Third commit message s dd1475d Second commit message s c619268 First commit message

 We use a homu instance called

 zcash/zcash.
 (Direct pushing to the

 main branch of the repo is not allowed.)